alexander-brandao/IA/README.md

 ## Simulated Annealing
 Probabilistic technique for approximating the global optimum of a given function.
 Specifically, it is a metaheuristic to approximate global optimization in a large search space for an optimization problem.

+## A genetic algorithm
+is a search heuristic that is inspired by Charles Darwin's theory of natural evolution.
+This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation.